donnachaforde/separated-by-the-same-language/README.md

 * The more observant will have picked up on my usage of 'spelt' rather than 'spelled' in the point above.
 It's been my experience that Americans will tend not to use the former.
 So, for example, you tend to see 'learned' rather than 'learnt' in written US-English.

+* Certain words are spelt with both the trailing 're' or 'er' - e.g. 'centre' and 'center' in the UK and Ireland but only the latter is used in the US.

+* The older spelling of 'program' is 'programme'.
+You'll see both spellings in the UK&I but only the former in the US.

 ## Turn of Phrase